Agomani: Demographics

 Agomani is a thickly populated area.
 Most of the inhabitants are cultivators.
 There are some service holders and Business men also.
 Cultivators produced rice, jute, wheat, vegetable and other agricultural crops.
 But the economic condition of the general people of Agomani is good.
-This is due to the fact that the most of the people belong to the backward classes.
+This is due to the fact that most of the people belong to the backward classes.
 Residences of Agomani are mostly Hindus and Muslims.
 They are peace-loving people and have been living in communal harmony and peace since long ago.
 There was no record of communal disturbances at Agomani.